James-LeHa/demo-lw-iac-container-scanning/README.md

 3. Create a new branch,
     - modify `voting-service/voting-service/config_file.cfg` to update homepage values
     - modify IaC to introduce violations in folders `terraform` , `manifests` , or `CloudFormation`
-1. Create a PR, utilize review-lab keyword comment - if desired.
+1. Create a PR from the new branch to the `main` branch
-1. Merge PR, observe that **Cleanup PR** and **AKS Staging & Production - Deploy** workflows kick off
+2. View the IaCBot Check and LW Inline Scanner check
-1. View Staging and Production environment deployments
+3. View the GitHub Action workflow run for the LW Inline scanner and view the check failed due to a policy violation

 # Troubleshooting / Limitations